Vasuji/CarND-Vehicle-Detection/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I used both color feature and hog features and codes are available at 24,25,26,27,28 code block of notebook under the topics classifier.
+I used both color feature and hog features (using color chanel = YCrCb) and codes are available at 24,25,26,27,28 code block of notebook under the topics classifier.
 I shuffled the data and splited them into test and train and used ```LinearSVC``` with default setting of ```square-hinged``` loss function and ```l2``` normalization.
 I got accuracy of ```98.96% ~ 99%``` on test dataset.
 The trained model alongwith parameter used were saved in ```svc_pickle.p``` file.

 -------------